thedarkwriter/courseware-lms-content/courses/event_inspector.md

 # Event Inspector
-The Event Inspector, part of the Puppet Enterprise (PE) Console, is a reporting tool that provides data for investigating the current state of your infrastructure.
+The Event Inspector, part of the Puppet Enterprise Console, is a reporting tool that provides data for investigating the current state of your infrastructure.
 Its focus is on correlating information and presenting it from multiple perspectives, in order to reveal common causes behind related events.

 At the end of this course you will be able to:

+* List the three perspectives you can use to view your infrastructure.
-*
+* Define an event.
+* Explain the four types of events found in Event Inspector.

 ## Video